Verisk Analytics (VRSK) Q1 2017 Results - Earnings Call Transcript

 William A. Warmington - Wells Fargo Securities LLC

 Okay.
 And then for my follow-up question, I wanted to ask about the international expansion opportunity.
 You've talked in the past about an opportunity in banking, also an opportunity in insurance.
-I want to know if we could get an update on that and also maybe talk a little bit about how cloud receptivity by the client base is playing into that?
+I want to know if we could get an update on that and also maybe talk a little bit about how cloud receptivity by the client base is playing into that.

 Scott G. Stephenson - Verisk Analytics, Inc.